-a.
-Physical barriers, including both natural (e.g., mountains, swamps, thick vegetation, rivers, bays, cliffs) and structural (e.g., Water Barriers, fences, walls, doors, gates, vehicle barriers) which control, delay, impede, and discourage access by unauthorized persons.
-To be effective, such barriers must be augmented by armed security force personnel or other means of protection and assessment.

-b.
-Physical barriers must be employed along Contractor facility perimeters.
-The barrier or combination of barriers used must afford an equal degree of continuous protection along the entire perimeter.

-c.
-Structural barriers such as fences or walls must be a minimum of 8 feet in height, and any uncontrolled opening must be securable to afford protection against unauthorized entry.
-New security and perimeter fencing must have a minimum fence fabric height of 7 feet, excluding top guard.
-Fence height including top guard outriggers must be a minimum of 8 feet.
-Modifications to existing fences are not required, provided the existing fencing is in good repair and has a minimum fence fabric height of 6 feet, excluding top guard.
+- a.
+Physical barriers, including both natural (e.g., mountains, swamps, thick vegetation, rivers, bays, cliffs) and structural (e.g., fences, walls, doors, gates, vehicle barriers) which control, delay, impede, and discourage access by unauthorized persons.
+To be effective, such barriers shall be augmented by armed security force personnel or other means of protection and assessment. - b.
+Physical barriers shall be employed along Contractor facility perimeters.
+The barrier or combination of barriers used shall afford an equal degree of continuous protection along the entire perimeter. - c.
+Structural barriers such as fences or walls shall be a minimum of 8 feet in height, and any uncontrolled opening shall be securable to afford protection against unauthorized entry. - d.
+The waterfront security required to protect the Navy asset is dependent on the asset. - e.

-d.
-The waterfront security required to protect the Navy asset is dependent on the asset.
-Damage to the dry dock gate could result in flooding of the dry dock resulting in possible damage or loss of the vessel.
-Therefore, the dry dock gate is not considered to be a physical or structural barrier and must be protected.
-Additionally, floating drydocks must be protected commensurate with the provisions for the docked asset.

-e.
 Closed Circuit Television (CCTV) installs will be planned for installation by using Chapter 4 of the Unified Facilities Criteria (UFC) 4-021-02NF.
 Plans will be submitted to the SUPERVISOR for approval, prior to installation.
-This UFC document provides guidance on how to design electronic security systems required by the current antiterrorism/force-protection environment.

-f.
-Barrier design will be in accordance with Tables 8, 9, 10, and 11 of 2.4.
-Table 9 Maximum Survival SOW will be 64.
-Table 11 Stopping Capability SOW will be 520,000 ft-lbf or more and required percent of small boats of 65 feet or less stopped is 99 percent or greater.
+This UFC document provides guidance on how to design electronic security systems required by the current antiterrorism/force-protection environment. - f.
+The patent number for the original Port Security Barrier (PSB) is 6,681,709 B1.
+The patent number for the Port Security Barrier -T variant (PSB-T) is 7,401,565 B2.
+There is no separate patent for the Port Security Barrier -V variant (PSB-V).
+At the time of publishing SI 009-72 FY-12 (CH-2), Harbor Offshore Barriers (5720 Nicolle St., Ventura, CA 93003) and Truston Technologies, Inc. (520 Ridgely Ave., Annapolis, MD 21401) were both licensed to manufacture the original PSB, as well as both the T and V variant.

-Asset Security measures For Patrol Coastal (PC), MSC Adjacent landside security (patrols, surveillance, pier access control) no special requirements in waterways.
+Asset Security measures For Patrol Coastal (PC), MSC Strategic Sealift Ship (SSS) (reduced operational status) Adjacent landside security (patrols, surveillance, pier access control) no special requirements in waterways.
 Identify restricted area waterways with buoys and signs.

-Surface combatants, Berthing Barges, Amphibious ships, mine warfare, auxiliary ships (USS only), and MSC Naval Auxiliary (Cargo-Laden), and MSC OCONUS repair facilities.
-The requirements above and Security Zone per 3.2.4 Use of a water barrier, numbered Fleet Commander-approved barge or other physical barrier (dependent on expected geographic and environmental conditions as determined by the SUPERVISOR) per 1.d above, or other physical barrier approved by the numbered Fleet Commander.
-In areas where the cognizant SUPERVISOR agrees the use of waterborne barrier(s) is not in the best interest of the US Navy, a dedicated waterborne security boat must patrol within 200 yards of the protected vessel equipped with a bullhorn, night vision device, spotlight, marine flares, lethal and non-lethal weapons, and a two-way communications device according to the specifications described in Addendum 1.
-Note: If the primary security measure is unavailable, then the Private Contractor Facility must ensure adequate backup security measures are in place to maintain the security posture as per the associated FPCON Carriers, submarines (see next row for SSBN) The requirements above and Electronic water/waterside security system to include, but not limited to, closed-circuit television for the purposes of surface craft detection.
-Use water barriers to prevent direct unchallenged access from small boat attacks.
-SSBN The requirements above and - Per SECNAVINST S8126.1 - Use water barriers to stop small boat threat a.
+Asset Security measures Surface combatants, Amphibious ships (full operational status), auxiliary, MSCSSS, ammunition ships, mine warfare The requirements above and - Security Zone per 3.2.4 - Use of a Port Security Barrier (PSB-V or -T model dependent on expected geographic and environmental conditions as determined by the SUPERVISOR) per 1.d above, or other physical barrier approved by the numbered Fleet commander. - In areas where the cognizant SUPERVISOR agrees the use of waterborne barrier(s) is not in the best interest of the US Navy, a dedicated waterborne security boat shall patrol within 200 yards of the protected vessel equipped with a bullhorn, night vision device, spotlight, marine flares, lethal and non-lethal weapons, and a two-way communications device according to the specifications described in Addendum 1.
+Note: If PSB-V or -T or SUPERVISOR authorized (numbered Fleet commander-approved) physical barrier is in place, a dedicated waterborne security asset is not required.
+Carriers, submarines (see next row for SSBN) The requirements above and - Electronic water/waterside security system to include, but not limited to, closed-circuit television for the purposes of surface craft detection. - Use water barriers to prevent direct unchallenged access from small boat attacks.
+SSBN The requirements above and - Per SECNAVINST S8126.1 - Use water barriers to stop small boat threat d.
 A system of personnel and vehicle movement control is required at Contractor facilities.
-The degree of control must be in keeping with efficient operations yet afford defense-in-depth to provide graduated levels of protection.
+The degree of control shall be in keeping with efficient operations yet afford defense-in-depth to provide graduated levels of protection.